Labs

 Characters-and-time math, CPM and KPH conversions, and when reading or speech WPM rubrics do not apply to keyboard benchmarks.

-Typing WPM Calculator: Why Five Characters Equal One WordTyping test WPM calculators all lean on the same five-character word shortcut.
-See the formula, worked examples, and why your score shifts when a site changes the rule.
+Typing WPM Calculator: Why Five Characters Equal One WordTyping test WPM calculators use the five-character word rule—characters divided by five per minute.
+See the formula, worked examples, and why scores shift when a site changes divisor or net rules.

-WPM to KPH Calculator: Show Keystrokes Per Hour to RecruitersTranslate typing test WPM into keystrokes per hour for data-entry applications.
-Includes the 300× shortcut and when to disclose gross versus net scoring.
+WPM to KPH Calculator: Show Keystrokes Per Hour to RecruitersConvert typing test WPM to keystrokes per hour for data-entry applications.
+Learn the 300× rule, gross vs net scoring, and verify with the labs converter plus a one-minute embed.